 Students who feel like they belong are more likely to come to school and are more willing to participate.
 It is important to build a culture in the classroom that celebrates and accepts all students.
 This attitude starts with the teacher, and if expected as a non-negotiable, will be transferred to the students.

-ClassDojo is a very useful tool in any elementary level classroom.
-It is a great way to track positive and negative behaviors, teach growth mindset, and communicate with parents.
+ClassDojo is a very useful tool in any elementary level classroom management.
+It is a great way to track positive and negative behaviors, teach a growth mindset, and communicate with parents.

 F: Lack of Fear

 Fear should NEVER be a motivator in the classroom.
 We want students to learn and grow from noticing their achievements and feeling that success.
 If we instill fear, students will only be performing so they don’t get a punishment.
 In addition, students’ brains shut down when they are stressed due to fear, inhibiting learning.
 This is the opposite of our goal as teachers.

 Students are motivated by peer pressure, so use positive peer pressure to your advantage.
 Determine whom your unofficial student leaders are, and work with them.
 If you can get your leaders on board, your work in motivating the rest of the class is nearly finished.

 Give students ownership of your classroom management.
 Teach them how to manage daily materials and routines, and then turn the responsibility over to them.
 Not only will they feel needed (see Building community), but eventually some parts of your day can run without your assistance.